navisingh14/OODD-Programming-Assignment/README.md

   By default, a member can only book one room at a particular time and date.
 He/she can choose to delete the reservation before the starting time of reserved room.
 He/she can also type in multiple email addresses at the booking page to inform his team members about the successful reservation.

-  An admin member can book multiple reservation.
+  An admin member can book multiple reservations for users